tobiashochguertel/task/website/src/docs/reference/properties/platforms.md

 ## Description

-Restrict task execution to specific platforms.
-Task will skip if platform doesn't match.
+Restrict task or command execution to specific platforms (OS and/or architecture).
+Uses Go's GOOS and GOARCH values.
+On a platform mismatch, the task or command is skipped without error.

+Can specify OS only (e.g., windows), architecture only (e.g., amd64), or both (e.g., windows/amd64).
+Multiple platforms can be specified.